 How are students chosen for the "School Choice" program?

 Students from families who meet the income guidelines are chosen through a lottery system governed by the State of Wisconsin.
 Selected students will receive a voucher from the State of Wisconsin to apply to their schooling.
-Families selected will be notified in the summer and will have the opportunity to choose their school and accept or decline the voucher.
+Families selected will be notified in the summer and will have the opportunity to accept or decline the voucher.

 If my student was selected, do I need to re-apply each year?